 This program is designed as a full-time, 12-month (summer, fall, spring) program in which students complete all requirements as a cohort.
 This model provides for an intense and rewarding experience and creates a strong network of support among students, faculty, cooperating teachers and university supervisors.

 Graduate students in Secondary Science Education complete a 41-semester hour program that includes educational foundations course work, methods courses in science subject fields, and student teaching experiences.
-Download the M.A.Ed.
-Secondary Science Program of Studies (pdf) for course names and sequence.
+Course descriptions and sequence can be found on the M.A.Ed.
+Secondary Science Program of Studies.

 Prospective math and science teachers should consider becoming a Noyce Scholar.

 In addition to your coursework, you will spend time in real classrooms throughout the program in a diverse range of school settings:

 Fall clinical field experience: You’ll be placed in a local school with a cooperating teacher mentor to complete a minimum of 60 hours of observation and interaction.
 Coursework is linked to the practica experiences, with faculty supporting students as they become immersed in the classroom.